melwhite1/simple-js-app/README.md

-# This is a simple app that allows users to examine the attributes of different Pokemon.
+# This is a simple app that allows users to examine the attributes of 150 different Pokemon.
+To view Pokemon attributes, the user selects a Pokemon by clicking the name.
+A modal pops up containing the image, height and type of Pokemon.
+The user can close the modal by clicking outside the modal or clicking the "x" button.

 ## How to run
-open html
+open html from gh-pages

 ## Dependencies
-ESlint, prettier
+ESlint, Polyfill, jQuery, and bootstrap

 ## Api
 Pokemon Api